dougeby/IntuneDocs/intune/android-zebra-mx-logs-troubleshoot.md

 # required metadata

 title: Use StageNow logs on Android Zebra devices in Microsoft Intune - Azure | Microsoft Docs
 description: See common issues and resolutions when using StageNow on Android devices with Microsoft Intune.
-Also learn how to obtain logs, and see examples of how to read the logs for success or errors.
+Also learn how to get logs, and see examples of how to read the logs for success or errors.
 keywords:
 author: MandiOhlinger
 ms.author: mandia
 manager: dougeby
-ms.date: 03/12/2019
+ms.date: 03/20/2019
 ms.topic: conceptual
 ms.prod:
 ms.service: microsoft-intune